vegapnk/RJW-Genes/CONTRIBUTING.md

 But please consider also the following:

-* Please try to make an issue with your idea first or ping me (Vegapunk)
+* Please try to make an issue with your idea first or ping me (Vegapnk)
 * Keep commit messages on the topic and meaningful
 * Give me some time to review things.
 I can either mod, play or have a life.

 ## Contributors

-- Shabalox (MechBreeding, InsectBreeding)
+- Shabalox (MechBreeding, InsectBreeding, Animal Gene Inheritance)

+## Other Credits

+**Image Credits**

+- Many of the Icons I made (e.g. Genitalia Types) include things from [OpenMoji](https://openmoji.org/) which is awesome
+- Placeholder, Rapist, Necrophile come from [RJW-Sexperience Ideology](https://gitgud.io/amevarashi/rjw-sexperience-ideology/)
+- Hypersexual & Zoophile comes from [RJW](https://gitgud.io/Ed86/rjw)